 The other intricacy here is that the granularity of our Regions table is for the Suburb while City is just another dimension inside this table.

-So there are two things we have to contend with here, and I am going to show you how you can solve both of these things so that we can effectively analyse this in one visualisation.
+So there are two things we have to contend with here, and I am going to show you how you can solve both of these things so that we can effectively analyze this in one visualisation.

 Creating The Cities Table